 Author

-I have co-authored four books so far.
+I have co-authored five books so far.
 I have also contributed to numerous publications over the years.

 Musician